qiuxintao101/cobra/docs/detail.rst

   .. note:: This particular message may also be related to an incompatibility of the *DiffBind* and *DESeq2* libraries.
 See the :ref:`changelog` for details, as this has been addressed in version 1.1.5.

-  More generally, however, such messages point to a problem with your R and R libraries installation and have per se nothing to do with *diffTF*.
+  More generally, however, such messages point to a problem with your R and R libraries installation and have per se nothing to do with *CoBRA*.
 In such cases, we advise to reinstall the latest version of *Bioconductor* and ask someone who is experienced with this to help you.
 Unfortunately, this issue is so general that we cannot provide any specific solutions.
 To troubleshoot and identify exactly which library or function causes this, you may run the R script that failed in debug mode and go through it line by line.
 See the next section for more details.

-  .. note:: We strongly recommend running the *Singularity* version of *diffTF* (version 1.2 and above) that immediately solves these issues.
+  .. note:: We strongly recommend running the *Docker* version of *CoBRA* (version 1.2 and above) that immediately solves these issues.
 See the :ref:`changelog` for more details and the section :ref:`docs-quickstart`

-2. Singularity-related errors
+2. Docker-related errors

-  Although *Singularity* errors are rare (up until now), it might happen that you receive an error that is related to it.
-Up until now, these were either of temporary nature (so trying again a while after fixes it) or related to the system you are running *Singularity* on (e.g., a misconfiguration of some sort), among others.
+  Although *Docker* errors are rare (up until now), it might happen that you receive an error that is related to it.
+Up until now, these were either of temporary nature (so trying again a while after fixes it) or related to the system you are running *Docker* on (e.g., a misconfiguration of some sort), among others.

-  For example, in July 2019, SingularityHub was down for a few days due to a single user misusing the service, which had to be shutdown because of that.
-When trying to download the *diffTF* Singularity images in that time period, the error message was:
+  For example, in July 2019, DockerHub was down for a few days due to a single user misusing the service, which had to be shutdown because of that.
+When trying to download the *CoBRA* Docker images in that time period, the error message was:

   .. code-block:: Bash

-    FATAL: Failed to get manifest from Shub: No response received from singularity hub
+    FATAL: Failed to get manifest from Shub: No response received from Docker hub

-  Another common error is related to not including paths for the ``bind`` option, resulting in "Directory not found" errors, see :ref:`docs-singularityNotes` for details!
+  Another common error is related to not including paths for the ``bind`` option, resulting in "Directory not found" errors, see :ref:`docs-DockerNotes` for details!

-  If you do not know what the error is, post an Issue in the `Bitbucket Issue Tracker <https://bitbucket.org/chrarnold/diffTF>`_ tracker and we are hopefully able to help you quickly.
+  If you do not know what the error is, post an Issue in the `Bitbucket Issue Tracker <https://bitbucket.org/chrarnold/CoBRA>`_ tracker and we are hopefully able to help you quickly.

 3. Data-specific errors